 Areas of Expertise

 Rebecca is an experienced barrister with an extensive personal injury practice.
 Rebecca’s work incorporates all areas of personal injury.
-She regularly acts in fast and multi-track claims including clinical negligence, employers’ liability, occupiers’ liability, product liability as well as road traffic and highway matters.
+She regularly acts in fast and multi-track claims including employers’ liability, occupiers’ liability, product liability as well as road traffic and highway matters.

 Rebecca also has experience in dealing with hearings before the Social Care Wales panel.
 She has an understanding of interim orders and fitness to practice issues.

 · Member of PIBA (Personal Injury Bar Association)